-The Foxelli HOG1 Carbon Fibre pole from the lesser known brand Foxelli is possibly the cheapest carbon/cork combination pole in the market.
+The Foxelli Carbon Fibre poles from the lesser known brand Foxelli is possibly the cheapest carbon/cork combination pole in the market.

 Because carbon fibre and cork are expensive materials to use in a pole, Foxelli opted to use slightly cheaper materials in this pole to deliver a product in the $50-$100 range.